eshiett1995/flutter-angular-assessment/README.md

 2. Tap the send button or press Enter
 3. Wait for the simulated support agent response (appears after ~1.5 seconds)
 4. Messages automatically scroll to show the latest
+5. **Add emojis**: Tap the emoji button (😊) to open the emoji picker and insert emojis into your message
+6. **Send images**: Tap the image button (📷) to:
+   - Choose an image from your gallery
+   - Take a photo with your camera
+7. Images display in message bubbles and persist across app restarts
-5. Use the trash icon in the app bar to clear all messages
+8. Use the trash icon in the app bar to clear all messages
-6. Toggle dark mode using the sun/moon icon in the app bar
+9. Toggle dark mode using the sun/moon icon in the app bar

 ### Dashboard Screen
 1. Navigate to the Dashboard tab using bottom navigation